Sparse graphs are not flammable

 \section{$(k+1,k+3)$-regular graphs are $k$-flammable}

 In this section, we prove Theorem~\ref{thm:upper_bound}.
 In order to do it, we need to investigate some properties of random $(d,d+2)$-regular graphs.
 Random $d$-regular graphs are well known and studied before.
-We know, for example, that a.a.s.\ almost all vertices induce locally a tree, and that a random $d$-regular graph has good expansion properties.
+We know, for example, that a.a.s.\ almost all vertices have the property that the local neighbourhood of the vertex induces a tree, and that a random $d$-regular graph has good expansion properties.
 (For more information on this model, see for example~\cite{NW-survey} or any textbook on random graphs~\cite{AS, JLR}.)
 Random $(d,d+2)$-regular graphs have similar properties but, since no general result is known, we need to prove desired results from scratch.

 Instead of working directly in the uniform probability space of random $(d,d+2)$-regular graphs on $(2d+2)n$ vertices $\mathcal{G}(n,d,d+2)$, we use the \textit{pairing model}, which is described next.
 This model was first introduced by Bollob\'{a}s~\cite{bollobas2} to study random $d$-regular graphs.
 Consider $d(d+2)n$ points (forming set $P_X$) partitioned into $(d+2)n$ labeled buckets $x_1,x_2,\ldots,x_{(d+2)n}$ of $d$ points each.
 Another $d(d+2)n$ points (forming $P_Y$) are partitioned into $dn$ labeled buckets $y_1,y_2,\ldots,y_{dn}$, this time each consisting of $d+2$ points.
 A \textit{pairing} of these points is a perfect matching between $P_X$ and $P_Y$ into $d(d+2)n$ pairs.
 Given a pairing $P$, we may construct a multigraph $G(P)$, with loops allowed, as follows: the vertices are the buckets $x_1,x_2,\ldots, x_{(d+2)n}$ and $y_1,y_2,\ldots,y_{dn}$; a pair $\{x,y\}$ in $P$ ($x \in P_X$, $y \in P_Y$) corresponds to an edge $x_i y_j$ in $G(P)$ if $x$ and $y$ are contained in the buckets $x_i$ and $y_j$, respectively.